-By the middle of 1920, 35 states had voted to ratify the amendment, but four other states—Connecticut, Vermont, North Carolina and Florida—would not consider the resolution for various reasons.
-The remaining states had rejected the amendment.
+By the middle of 1920, 35 states had voted to ratify the amendment, but four other states—Connecticut, Vermont, North Carolina and Florida—refused to consider the resolution for various reasons, while the remaining states had rejected the amendment altogether.

-So Tennessee was the battleground to obtain the three-fourths of the states needed to ratify the amendment.
-Harry T. Burn, a 24-year-old legislator, switched his vote on the Tennessee state house floor at the urging of his mother, assuring the 19th amendment’s ratification.
+So, Tennessee became the battleground to obtain the three-fourths of states needed to ratify the amendment.
+Harry T. Burn, a 24-year-old legislator, was set to vote against the amendment, but switched his vote on the Tennessee state house floor at the urging of his mother, assuring the 19th amendment’s ratification.